 - Gather all the ingredients.

-- Grind sesame seeds in pestle and mortar, leaving some sesame seeds unground to add a texture.
+- Grind 1 Tbsp toasted white sesame seeds in pestle and mortar, leaving some sesame seeds unground to add a texture.

 To Prepare the Ingredients

-- Cut the green onion into 2-inch (5-cm) pieces.
+- Cut 6 green onions/scallions into 2-inch (5-cm) pieces.
 Cut the white parts of the green onion in half lengthwise so they will cook faster.

-- Cut the carrot into 2-inch (5-cm) pieces.
-Then slice each piece into thin slabs.
+- Cut 1 carrot into 2-inch (5-cm) pieces.
+Slice each piece into thin slabs.

-- Beat the egg in a small bowl and set it aside.
+- Beat 1 large egg (50 g each w/o shell) in a small bowl and set it aside.

-- Combine GF flour, rice flour, and salt in a large bowl.
+- Combine ¾ cup gluten-free flour, ¼ cup rice flour, and ½ tsp Diamond Crystal kosher salt in a large bowl.

-- Mix well with chopsticks and gradually add water.
+- Mix well with chopsticks and gradually add ⅔–¾ cup water.

 - Add the chopped vegetables to the batter and mix well together.
 Scoop the batter from the bottom to mix.

-- Heat a large frying pan over medium to medium-high heat.
-When it’s hot, add 1 Tbsp oil and 1 Tbsp sesame oil.
+- Cook one pancake at a time.
+Heat a large frying pan over medium to medium-high heat.
+When it’s hot, add 1 Tbsp neutral oil and 1 Tbsp roasted sesame oil.

-- Mix the batter one more time and ladle half of the mixture into the frying pan.
+- Mix the batter one more time and ladle half of the mixture (or a quarter, if you‘re doubling the recipe) into the frying pan.
 Spread it evenly into a thin round shape, making sure it’s flat and there’s no hole.

-- Pour half of the beaten egg on top.
-Cook until the bottom is golden brown about 4-5 minutes.
+- Pour half of the beaten egg (or a quarter, if doubling the recipe) on top.
+Cook until the bottom is golden brown, about 4–5 minutes.
 If the pancake is browning too fast (or too slow), adjust the heat to lower (or higher).

 - Flip it over and cook for another 3–4 minutes.